 Home Water Wildlife Preserve

 In the heart of the Sage Hills trail system West of Wenatchee lies a 960-acre upland area known as the Home Water Wildlife Preserve.
-This property was acquired by Chelan PUD and is managed as mule deer winter habitat as required by the Federal Energy Regulatory Commission (FERC).
-Chelan PUD coordinates with the City of Wenatchee, CDLT, and the Washington Department of Fish and Wildlife (WDFW) to coordinate seasonal area closures to protect wintering wildlife, consolidate trails, and restore habitat within the Sage Hills area.
+This property was acquired by Chelan PUD as wildlife mitigation for Rock Island Dam, as required by the Federal Energy Regulatory Commission (FERC), and is managed for wildlife habitat.
+Chelan PUD coordinates with the City of Wenatchee, Chelan Douglas Land Trust (CDLT), and the Washington Department of Fish and Wildlife (WDFW) to coordinate seasonal area closures to protect wintering wildlife, particularly wintering deer.
+The Home Water Preserve is closed to all public access from December 1 to March 31 annually, with some discretion.
+The Sage Hills Trail, managed by the CDLT, passes though the Home Water Preserve.
+Click here to see other hiking trails in the Wenatchee Foothills

 Wenatchee Confluence Horan Nature Area